dotnet/roslyn/docs/features/refout.md

 ## Definition of ref assemblies
 Metadata-only assembly have their method bodies replaced with a single `throw null` body, but include all members except anonymous types.
 The reason for using `throw null` bodies (as opposed to no bodies) is so that PEVerify could run and pass (thus validating the completeness of the metadata).
+Ref assemblies will include an assembly-level `ReferenceAssembly` attribute.
+This attribute may be specified in source (then we won't need to synthesize it).
+Because of this attribute, runtimes will refuse to load ref assemblies for execution (but they can still be loaded Reflection-only mode).
-Ref assemblies further remove metadata (private members) from metadata-only assemblies.
+Ref assemblies further remove metadata (private members) from metadata-only assemblies:

-A reference assembly will only have references for what it needs in the API surface.
+- A ref assembly will only have references for what it needs in the API surface.
 The real assembly may have additional references related to specific implementations.
-For instance, the reference assembly for `class C { private void M() { dynamic .... } }` will not have any references for `dynamic` types.
+For instance, the ref assembly for `class C { private void M() { dynamic d = 1; ... } }` will not reference any types required for `dynamic`.

-Private function-members (methods, properties and events) will be removed.
+- Private function-members (methods, properties and events) will be removed.
 If there are no `InternalsVisibleTo` attributes, do the same for internal function-members

-All types (including private or nested types) must be kept in reference assemblies.
+- But all types (including private or nested types) must be kept in ref assemblies.
+All attributes must be kept (even internal ones).

-All fields of a struct will be kept (in C# 7.1 timeframe), but this can later be refined.
-There are three cases to consider (ref case, struct case, generic case), where we could possibly substitute the fields with adequate placeholders that would minimize the rate of change of the ref assembly.

-Reference assemblies will include an assembly-level `ReferenceAssembly` attribute.
-If such an attribute is found in source, we won't need to synthesize it.
-Because of this attribute, runtimes will refuse to load reference assemblies.
+- All virtual methods will be kept.
+Explicit interface implementations will be kept.
+- All fields of a struct will be kept.
+(This is a candidate for post-C#-7.1 refinement)

 ## API changes